Balancing the budget

 How to do a budget

 Get a quick snapshot of your finances by drawing a line down the page.
-On one side list income, on the other list expenses.
+On one side list income, on the other list expenses such as food, rent/mortgage, bills, gambling, entertainment etc.

-- If total expenses exceed total income, try adjusting amounts of money within certain expense categories.
+- If total expenses exceed total income, try adjusting amounts of money within different expense categories.

-- You may be able to cut back on entertainment and fashion until your budget can accommodate the amount you would like to spend.
+- You may be able to cut back on non-essential items until your budget can accommodate the amount you would like to spend.

 - If income exceeds expenses, it is important to manage this money and not spend more on gambling than budgeted.
 If you are spending more than you would like, check out our tools for cutting down.